-If there’s something Atlantans can all agree on, it’s that brunch is the best meal of the week, and we have the scoop on where to find the best brunch Atlanta, GA offers.
+If there’s something Atlantans can all agree on, it’s that brunch is the best meal of the week.
+We have the scoop on where to find the best brunch Atlanta, GA offers.
 So sleep in, roll out of bed and grab breakfast (or lunch!) with a Bloody Mary on the side — what’s not to love?

-Check out the best brunch Atlanta has to offer.
 Whether you’re looking for a spot to take the whole family, a celebratory Sunday brunch, or a brunch with indulgent goodies, we have it all.
-Here are the 13+ best brunch Atlanta has to offer, including all the under-the-radar spots!
-Check out these brunch restaurants!
+Here are the 17+ best brunches this Georgia city has to offer, including all the under-the-radar spots!

 How about a trip to France without the hassle of a seven-hour flight?
-Nestled in the heart of Buckhead, Anis Bistro resides in a converted house reminiscent of a charming Provence cottage with potted plants, cozy confines, and a convivial atmosphere.
+Nestled in the heart of Buckhead, Anis Cafe and Bistro resides in a converted house reminiscent of a charming Provence cottage with potted plants, cozy confines, and a convivial atmosphere.

 Hidden from street view in a Buckhead office building, Local Three is like a restaurant speakeasy.
 Follow the signs through the building and you’ll be rewarded with a true contender for best brunch in Atlanta.